-Pin(s) Signal Name Signal Requirements PWR 12V_PRIMARY Primary power rail from the power source subsystem used to power downstream loads & logic on peripheral subsystem 12V_PRIMARY shall be defined as the output of a power switching circuit where: 12V_PRIMARY is sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0) 12V_PRIMARY is sourced by +12VStby in ACPI Power states below ACPI-S5 If a platform has an S5 configuration whose 12V_Primary load is within the CRPS +12VStby limit, the platform may be in ACPI-S5 with 12V_Primary sourced by +12VStby.
-PWR GND Ground return for 12V_PRIMARY and side-band signals SB1:4 PICPWR n SB[1: 4] Sideband GPIOs for status, control, and inventory of peripheral subsystem; shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
-For electrical requirements see section 8.10.1 , Table 3, and Figure 6 .
-The Plug-N-Code connectivity also enables the PESTI interface described the M-PESTI specification.
-To maximize commonality between peripherals it is recommended to use PICPWR_A/B_SB1 for PRES_N or PESTI signals and use PICPWR_A/B_SB4 as active high power enable or for PWR_ALLOW signals.
-SB5 PICPWRn_SCL See section 8.10.2 . for SMBus and I3C electrical requirements.
+Pin(s) Signal Name Signal Requirements PWR 12V_PRIMARY Primary power rail from the power source subsystem used to power downstream loads & logic on peripheral subsystem 12V PRIMARY shall be sourced by +12V in ACRI Rower states from 12V_PRIMARY shall be sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0).
+PWR GND Ground return for 12V_PRIMARY and side-band signals SB1:4 PICPWRn_SB[1: 4] Sideband GPIOs for status, control, and inventory of peripheral subsystem; shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
+For electrical requirements see section 8.11.1 , Table 3, and Figure 6 .
+The Plug-N-Code connectivity also enables the PESTI interface described in the M-PESTI specification.
+To maximize commonality between peripherals, it is recommended to use PICPWR_A/B_SB1 for PRES_N or PESTI functionality and use PICPWR_A/B_SB2 as active high power enable or for PWREN (power enable) functionality.
+SB[3:4] terminations and connections are optional and may be omitted if not used.
+SB5 PICPWRn_SCL See section 8.11.2 . for SMBus and I3C electrical requirements.
+SB6 PICPWRn_SDA